What's Really Going On With Palo Santo

 Palo santo comes from various places within South America.
-It is also known as ‘holy wood’ when burned palo santo not only gives off an incredibly rich and fragrant smell but in addition has many healing properties.
-It cleanses you and/or space of negative energy, calls in positive energy, love, and good fortune, inspires creativity, helps one connect more deeply whatever their higher power is, aids in physical healing, relieving stress and also acts as an insect repellent.
+It is also known as ‘holy wood’ that when burned not only gives off an incredibly rich and fragrant smell, but in addition has many healing properties.
+It cleanses you and/or space of negative energy, calls in positive energy, love, and good fortune, inspires creativity, helps one connect more deeply whatever their higher power, aids in physical healing, relieving stress and also acts as an insect repellent.
 Suffice to say, it is one powerful piece of wood and loved by many.

-Now that we know U+M palo santo is ethically sourced, not endangered and we have the green light to use it and receive it’s healing properties, we also want to highlight that by buying ethically sourced palo santo you are closing the door for ‘black market’ palo santo to be of any monetary value.
-If we all stop buying it, they will stop selling it, meaning these trees will continue to thrive in their natural environment without risk of being cut down, which is another way to be part of the solution.
+Now that we know U+M palo santo is ethically sourced, not endangered and we have the green light to use it and receive its healing properties, we also want to highlight that by buying ethically sourced palo santo you are closing the door for ‘black market’ palo santo to be of any monetary value.
+If we all stop buying it, they will stop selling it and these trees will continue to thrive in their natural environment without risk of being cut down, which is another way to be part of the solution.